BatuhanTekin95/SIEM-Investigation-Case-Studies/docs/01-Splunk-Fundamentals.md

 To reinforce these concepts, I uploaded a VPN log dataset into Splunk, created a dedicated index, and performed several searches using SPL.

 With the fundamentals in place, the next step is applying these concepts during real-world investigations and security monitoring scenarios.

+After completing this fundamentals section, I feel much more comfortable navigating Splunk, ingesting datasets, creating indexes, and performing basic SPL searches.

+More importantly, I now have a better understanding of how SIEM platforms collect, process, and transform raw security logs into actionable information for analysts.